-How much would it cost to get all the toys in a Happy Meal?
+How much does it cost to collect all the Happy Meal toys?

 Login to add lessons to your favorites

-How much would it cost to get all the toys in a Happy Meal?
+How much does it cost to collect all the Happy Meal toys?

 Login to add lessons to your favorites